 HOUSEHOLD: One or more persons related by blood, marriage, legal adoption or guardianship, who live together in one dwelling unit, or a group not to exceed five (5) persons not related by blood, marriage, legal adoption or guardianship, living together as a single housekeeping unit and using common cooking facilities.

 INDUSTRIAL SERVICE: Industrial service businesses repair or service industrial, business, or consumer machinery.
 Few customers come to the site.
-Examples include: welding shops; machine shops; tool repair; salvage or wrecking of heavy machinery, metal or building materials; towing and vehicle storage; auto and truck salvage and wrecking; fuel oil distributors; and, laundry, dry-cleaning and carpet cleaning plants.
+Examples include: welding shops; machine shops; tool repair; towing and vehicle storage; fuel oil distributors; and, laundry, dry-cleaning and carpet cleaning plants.

+KENNEL: The use of a site for the boarding and care of dogs, cats, or similar small animals.
+This use includes: boarding kennels; pet motels; and dog training centers.

 LEGAL NONCONFORMING DEVELOPMENT: An element of a development, such as a setback or building height existing at the time of enactment of this title that is not legally conforming to the regulations of the zoning district in which it is situated.